-Gray Wire - (Negative Trunk Release Output): The Gray wire is an optional output; typically the primary use is for trunk release.
-Unless the vehicle's existing trunk release switch draws no more than 250ma, an optional relay must be used.
+Gray Wire - (Auxiliary #2 or Negative Trunk Release Output): The Gray wire is an optional output; typically the primary use is for trunk release.
+Unless the vehicle's existing trunk release switch draws no more than 250mA, an optional relay must be used.

 CONNECTION: Connect the Gray wire to relay pin (85), and connect Constant Positive 12 Volts to relay pin (86).
 Connect pin 30 to power, or ground, as needed.
 Pin #87 is then connected to the vehicle's trunk wire.
-Please refer to the relay wiring instructions on page XX.
+Please refer to the relay wiring instructions on the back cover.